 Buy The Vanishing Half

-If you liked the book pairings in this post, sign up to receive my “Page Pairings” emails for free.
+If you liked this reading guide for The Vanishing Half with a summary and discussion questions, sign up to receive The Literary Lifestyle emails for free.
 Each week, I’ll send you a warm & fuzzy email with book pairings + news.
 If a good book always leaves you wanting more after the last page, this is the place for you.
 It’s like Reading Rainbow for women!